PiSchool/intepreting-emotion-cnn/README.md

 $ git clone git@github.com:PiSchool/intepreting-emotion-cnn.git
 ```

+#### Download dataset
+Download the [dataset](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data) and put the tar.gz file in this current folder.

 #### Dependency
 See requirements.txt for required packages on the project
 See [scikit-learn](http://scikit-learn.org/stable/install.html) for installation if needed